wilSecord/MTG-Database/README.md

 - [x] The next goal is to simplify the way to input names of cards.
 This may end up looking like a text file where I manually input names of cards and read that text file as the input.

-- [ ] Fully implement a view card data system to display details of card in a separate area in the window.
+- [x] Fully implement a view card data system to display details of card in a separate area in the window.

+- [ ] Complete search bar implementation.

+- [ ] Implement extra column for "In Deck"
 #### Stretch goals
-- [ ] Create or find a way to view the database or somehow search through it.
+- [x] Create or find a way to view the database or somehow search through it.

 <br>